01 of 17

 Camp-Style Fire Pit

 British garden designer Gertrude Jekyll as the inspiration for a hillside home in Seattle.
-The renovation, designed by Kim Rooney Landscape Architecture , includes stone walls, gravel paths, a terraced rose garden, a perennial garden, and a bluestone patio.
+The renovation, designed by Kim Rooney Landscape Architecture, includes stone walls, gravel paths, a terraced rose garden, a perennial garden, and a bluestone patio.
 Located in Seattle's Magnolia district, the homeowner requested a private hideaway in the garden that could be an informal gathering space.
-Rooney positioned the are behind a big Japanese maple tree, about 4 feet below the main patio, yet high enough to offer a peek-a-boo view of Puget Sound.
+Rooney positioned the fire pit behind a big Japanese maple tree, about four feet below the main patio, yet high enough to offer a peek-a-boo view of Puget Sound.
 The campground style was achieved with a wood-burning steel log and Montana ledge stone fire pit on pea gravel.

 Types of Stone